 What was the most rewarding aspect of your job?

-The most rewarding part of my job was the relationship-building, not only within the NFL office, but with my clients.
-I overcame many challenges and launched many creative projects in the course of doing business on behalf of the NFL, but I am most proud of my development as a professional and the rapport I was able create with my colleagues.
+The most rewarding part of my job was the relationship-building, not only within the NFL office but with my clients.
+I overcame many challenges and launched many creative projects in the course of doing business on behalf of the NFL, but I am most proud of my development as a professional and the rapport I was able to create with my colleagues.

 The least rewarding?

 The travel.
 It often surprises people to hear that I got tired of flying to NFL games all season, but the in-season travel to entertain sponsors and the out-of-season travel for sales & planning meetings was significant.